dealingwith/daniel-industries/_drafts/adagia/2022-09-04-Gantt_charts_are_a_symptom_of_a_disease.md

 title: Gantt charts are a symptom of a disease
 date: 2022-09-04 15:07:07
 categories:
+ - elsewhere
+ - product
 ---

-_Test-driving this one here before I try to finish it and put it on my blog.
+_Test-driving this one here before I try to finish it and put it on my blog._

----_
+---

 [Gantt](https://en.wikipedia.org/wiki/Henry_Gantt) charts are a symptom of a disease.
 They're like an alcoholic's first DUI.
 But if you're a startup with a product/engineering team of 5, they're like an alcoholic's first DUI at 16.